autonomousapps/dependency-analysis-gradle-plugin/README.md

 1. Add to your project like any other Gradle plugin.
 See https://plugins.gradle.org/plugin/com.autonomousapps.dependency-analysis for instructions.
 If you want to add it to all subprojects in your build, do this:
+1. This plugin is built with Gradle 6 and may only be compatible with projects that are also built with Gradle 6.

 ```
 // root build.gradle[.kts]